puzhu/ib_theme_redux/content/bytes/byte-3/index.md

 ---
-title: "Improve performance by reducing data movement over the network"
+title: "Tidyverse pipes"
 date: 2021-09-05T12:27:11+06:00
-image: "assets/blazing-fast.gif"
+image: "assets/dplyr_intro.gif"
 # description
 description: "This is meta description"
 excerpt: "This is just a sample excerpt that gives a quick introduction to this post"